cds-hooks/docs/source/includes/_activity_catalog.md

-# Hook Catalog
+# Activity Catalog

-## Pre-defined CDS hooks
+## Pre-defined CDS hooks and next actions

-We describe a set of hooks to support common use cases out of the box.
-But **this is not a closed set**; anyone can define new hooks to address new use cases.
-To propose a new hooks please add it to the [proposed hooks](https://github.com/cds-hooks/docs/wiki/Proposed-Hooks) page of our wiki.
+We describe a set of hooks and actions to support common use cases out of the box.
+But **this is not a closed set**; anyone can define new hooks and actions to address new use cases.
+To propose a new hooks and actions please add it to the [proposed hooks and actions](https://github.com/cds-hooks/docs/wiki/Proposed-Hooks) page of our wiki.

 Note that each hook (e.g. `medication-prescribe`) represents something the user is doing in the EHR; various hooks might respond to the same hook (e.g. a "price check" service and a "prior authorization" service might both respond to `medication-prescribe`).

+An entry in this catalog that is used as an activity is a hint to the EHR to change UI state.
+For example, if a decision specifies an activity of `medication-prescribe`, a reasonable consequence would be to navigate the user to the prescription screen in the EHR.

 Note also that each hook name in our official catalog is a simple string.
 If you want to define custom hooks without submitting them to the catalog, then